This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

 Dystonic cerebral palsy, also referred to as dystonia, causes involuntary muscle contractions and movements that affect either one part of the body or the entire body.
 Dystonic CP is a form of dyskinetic cerebral palsy.
-There is no cure for it, but many treatment options are available, including sensory tricks that can help control the symptoms.
+There is no cure, but many treatment options are available, including sensory tricks that can help control the symptoms.

-According to the American Academy of Cerebral Palsy and Developmental Medicine, dystonic cerebral palsy is a movement that causes increased muscle tone and uncontrollable, involuntary posture and movement.[1]
+According to the American Academy of Cerebral Palsy and Developmental Medicine, dystonia in cerebral palsy is a movement that causes increased muscle tone and uncontrollable involuntary contractions, postures, and movements.[1]

 Children with dystonia have repetitive, twisting movements caused by muscle contractions.[2]
 Dystonia is a form of dyskinetic cerebral palsy, which is also marked by uncontrollable movements and muscle contractions.